geekboxzone/mmallow_docs_source.android.com/src/compatibility/index.md

 # Joining the Ecosystem #

-Once you've built a compatible device, you may wish to include Android Market to provide your users access to the third-party app ecosystem.
+Once you've built a compatible device, you may wish to include Google Play to provide your users access to the third-party app ecosystem.
-Unfortunately, for a variety of legal and business reasons, we aren't able to automatically license Android Market to all compatible devices.
-To inquire about access about Android Market, you can [contact us](contact-us.html).
+Unfortunately, for a variety of legal and business reasons, we aren't able to automatically license Google Play to all compatible devices.
+To inquire about access about Google Play, you can [contact us](contact-us.html).